sjp38/hackermail/USAGE.md

 Pressing `t` lists the complete thread of the focused mail.
 The list is shown with mails list screen [type](#mails-list-screen).

+Pressing `c` collapses the thread starting from the focused mail.

+Pressing `e` expands the collapsed thread again.

 Pressing `r` starts writing a reply to the focused mail.

 Pressing `f` starts forwarding the focused mail.